Baroque in Poland: Architecture

 Early Polish baroque buildings were often designed by foreign (most often, Italian) architects.
-The first baroque building in present-day Poland was the Saints Peter and Paul Church, Kraków by Giovanni Battista Trevano.
+The first baroque building in present-day Poland was the Saints Apostles Peter and Paul Church, Kraków by Giovanni Battista Trevano.
 The Jewish population in this period was large and prosperous, and many handsome Polish Jewish synagogues were built in baroque style.
-A handful of these buildings survive, including the Włodawa Synagogue.
+A handful of these buildings survive, including the one at Włodawa.

 Secular Baroque architecture also grew.
 The Royal Castle, Warsaw was reconstructed between 1596 and 1619 by the Italian architects Giacomo Rotondo, Matteo Castelli and Jan Trevano.
-Outside the Castle, a column with the Statue of King Zygmunt, sculpted by Clemente Molli and cast by Daniel Tym was raised by his son, Władysław IV Waza, in 1644.
-Park Ujazdowski with a new palace, the palace of Ujazdów, was built by Trevano between 1619 and 1625.
+Outside the Castle, a column with the Statue of King Sigismund, sculpted by Clemente Molli and cast by Daniel Tym was raised by his son, Władysław IV Vasa, in 1644.
+Ujazdów Park with a new palace, the Ujazdów Castle, was built by Trevano between 1619 and 1625.
 Palace of Ujazdów was soon overshadowed by the Wilanów Palace, raised by King John III Sobieski between 1677 and 1696.
 Style of those new royal mansions was soon imitated by numerous magnates who did not want to fall behind the times, leading to numerous baroque residences springing throughout Polish countryside, such as at Kruszyna (1630, built for Voivode Kasper Doenhoff), Łańcut (1629–1641, rebuilt for Stanisław Lubomirski), Wiśnicz (1616–1621, also for Stanisław Lubomirski), Ujazd (Krzyżtopór built in 1628-1644 for Krzysztof Ossoliński).

+Heritage designation

+Several Baroque buildings in Poland are protected as UNESCO World Heritage Sites, including those forming part of the historic centres of Warsaw, Kraków, Toruń and Zamość, and the Churches of Peace in Jawor and Świdnica.

+Additionally, several more are designated Historic Monuments of Poland, including the Kielce Cathedral, Kozłówka Palace, Krzeszów Abbey, Łowicz Cathedral, Raczyński Palace in Rogalin, Święta Lipka Sanctuary, Basilica on the Holy Mountain in Głogówko and the St. Jadwiga's Basilica and Benedictine abbey in Legnickie Pole.